gijzo/com.google.chromecast/README.md

 Cast a YouTube video, a regular video/audio url or a webpage to your Chromecast device via flows.

 # Homey Music (compatible with Homey v1.2.0 and higher)
+**Note.
+To let Homey use your chromecast as a speaker a re-pair is required.
+Please delete your chromecast device in Homey and add it again.**
 Chromecast now also supports Homey Music!
 This makes it possible to play playlists from Homey Media to your Chromecast.
 Features of this app in combination with Homey Media include:
 Play tracks from the Google Play Music/Soundcloud app to Chromecast